 While a slow relationship might seem frustrating today, remember that moving too fast can burn out a relationship quickly.

 How slow is too slow in a relationship cannot be calculated using a rigid timeline.
 The desired speed is different to every couple.
-It isn’t a law that specific activities, like the commitment conversation, kissing, or sleeping together, should happen by a week, a month, or even more.
+There isn’t a law that specific activities, like the commitment conversation, kissing, or sleeping together, should happen by a week, a month, or even more.

 Some can wait forever for some things to happen while for others, even a single month is unbearable.
 However, make sure that you and your partner want the same things from this relationship.